modal-inria/Kernalytics/README.md

 For more details on the data format, see the [documentation on input / output format](doc/io.md).

+## Technology readiness level

+Kernalytics is at the moment a proof of concept which has been used on a few real data sets.
+A lot of things are missing, as indicated in the list of [things to do](TODO.md).
+However, the modular architecture can be considered stable and functional.

+The [Technology Readiness Level](https://en.wikipedia.org/wiki/Technology_readiness_level) could be considered 4 or 5: feasibility has been proven, and demonstration must be carried out.

 ## Internal links

 - [Licence](LICENCE.md)